codeigniter4/CodeIgniter4/user_guide_src/source/models/model.rst

 prior to saving to the database with the ``insert()``, ``update()``, or ``save()`` methods.

 .. important:: When you update data, by default, the validation in the model class only
-    validate provided fields.
+    validates provided fields.
 This is to avoid validation errors when updating only some fields.

     But this means ``required*`` rules do not work as expected when updating.
     If you want to check required fields, you can change the behavior by configuration.